VET Student Loans

-- specified on the VET Student Loans (Courses and Loan Caps) Determination 2016 (the courses and loan caps determination), and
+- specified on the VET Student Loans (Courses and Loan Caps) Determination 2016 (the courses and loan caps determination), and shorter time frame

 - lead to a qualification of diploma, advanced diploma, graduate certificate or graduate diploma in the Australian Qualifications Framework, and

 - be provided by an approved course provider, and